 To shear or not to shear.
-That's the question ladies with long locks sometimes ask themselves, particularly on sweltering summer days.
+That's the question ladies with long locks sometimes ask themselves.

 "I look at face shape and hair texture," says Wesley Hanlon, one of the creative directors at Sassoon Salon and Academy in Toronto.
 When a client decides to go the short route, these are the first two elements he will use to determine the style and how suitably short she should go.
 Whether or not her hair is thinning is another factor taken into consideration for the cut.